 Figure 5: Dr. Ana Stelline’s cyborg mnemopoiesis.
 Still from Blade Runner 2049.
 2017.

 If Officer K reads like a replicant, Stelline writes like a replicant, creating dreams and memories for other replicants in her isolated creative laboratory (see fig. 5).
-In her cyborg manifesto, Donna Haraway imagines a contemporary political subject able to navigate and resist the techno-scientific domination increasingly structuring our social reality.
-“By the late twentieth century our time,” she writes, “we are all chimeras, theorized and fabricated hybrids of machine and organism; in short, we are cyborgs” (Haraway 457).
-Cyborgs transgress boundaries between traditional dualisms, like natural and artificial; they are “illegitimate offspring of militarism and patriarchal capitalism,” but they can draw strength from their muddled origins (Haraway 458).
+In her cyborg manifesto, Haraway imagines a contemporary political subject able to navigate and resist the techno-scientific domination increasingly structuring our social reality.
+“By the late twentieth century our time,” she writes, “we are all chimeras, theorized and fabricated hybrids of machine and organism; in short, we are cyborgs” (457).
+Cyborgs transgress boundaries between traditional dualisms, like natural and artificial; they are “illegitimate offspring of militarism and patriarchal capitalism,” but they can draw strength from their muddled origins (458).
 Stelline represents the open-sourcing of artificial life, so to speak.
 She herself is an unforeseeable event—an embodied rewriting of the future.
 Not only is she the body(text) that will break the world, it is her text(body) that initiates the process.
-Ultimately, however, it is her act of cyborg mnemopoeisis that has the potential to change the world, not her status as fertile female specimen.
+Ultimately, however, it is her act of cyborg mnemopoeisis that has the potential to change the world, not her status as a fertile female specimen.
 I suggest we read Stelline as a feminist cyborg author whose poietic agency represents the possibility of a living matri-archive.

 Stelline’s memory writing is a kind of literary practice.
 She sees herself as a creator, and remarks that “every artist puts something of themselves in their work.”
 Another archival moment: creation is the reflective relay of lived experience.
-Rodrigo Fresán, again in The Remembered Part (another link in the relay of reflections!), imagines Stelline as a literary heroine, hidden in a corner of the canvas; she has “the look of a solitary Victorian writer or a pre-Raphaelite model,” but “Stelline wasn’t making autofiction with her imagined memories.
-Stelline created from what she lived: because to imagine was to create and to create was to live” (Fresán 605-606).
-Stelline is a cyborg writer, and her poeitic intervention in history multiplies meanings and possibilities.
+Fresán, again in The Remembered Part (another link in the relay of reflections!), imagines Stelline as a literary heroine, hidden in a corner of the canvas; she has “the look of a solitary Victorian writer or a pre-Raphaelite model,” but “Stelline wasn’t making autofiction with her imagined memories.
+Stelline created from what she lived: because to imagine was to create and to create was to live” (605-606).
+Stelline is a cyborg writer, and her poetic intervention in history multiplies meanings and possibilities.
 As Haraways puts it:

 “Writing is pre-eminently the technology of cyborgs, etched surfaces of the late twentieth century.
-Cyborg politics is the struggle for language and the struggle against perfect communication, against the one code that translates all meaning perfectly, the central dogma of phallogocentrism” (Haraway 470).
+Cyborg politics is the struggle for language and the struggle against perfect communication, against the one code that translates all meaning perfectly, the central dogma of phallogocentrism” (470).

 We can construe Stelline’s art as an enactment and precursor of a future literature that has been with us all along, a subversion of the hermeneutic authority invested in the patri-archive, a powerful kind of writing that provides the means to resist and subvert informatic control.